olawaleayilara/Fixed-Design---Time-to-Event-Endpoint/README.md

 # Simulation for Bayesian Adaptive Design: Time-to-event Endpoint I

-This repository is an introduction to simulation of adaptive clinical trials.
-The programming style used in this example was intentionally kept simple for clarity.
+This repository consists of R codes for simulating a fixed trial design within the Bayesian framework.
+The ultimate goal is to provide R codes for the simulation of adaptive clinical trials (Part II).
+Please note that the programming style used in this example was intentionally kept simple for clarity.

 # Introduction